 - If you have been an academic staff, your personal and professional contribution to your university and or department.
 Letters should include an evaluation of your teaching and service to the university.

-These should be sent via email to email@example.com by the recommenders.
+Letters of recommendation should be emailed to email@example.com directly by the recommenders.

 (by Invitation Only)